smeredith/smeredith.github.io/_posts/maze.md

 ### Adjacency Matrix

 For a maze with n number of nodes, picture a matrix labeled 0-n across the top and 0-n down the left size.
-For each position x,y in the matrix, the table will contain a 1 if x and y are connected or a 0 if x and y are not connected.
+For each position x,y in the matrix, the table will contain a 1 if nodes x and y are connected or a 0 if nodes x and y are not connected.

 TODO: insert a diagram.